stan-dev/design-docs/designs/0003-parallel_autodiff.md

   evaluation can be written to different ad tapes which are combined together.
 This is essentially a type of nested autodiff (but it’s more general and different).
-- Expose the parallel_for of the TBB with using closures.
+- Expose the parallel_for (as a map type function) of the TBB with using closures.
 This is essentially a `map_rect` with automatic sharding.
 - Expose parallel_reduce of the TBB with using closures.
 This will bring automatic sharding and combine this with vectorization.